Phallus paintings in Bhutan: House warming ritual

 As part of house warming ceremony of new houses, a traditional ritual involves erecting the phallus symbols at the four corners of the eaves of the house and one inside the house.
 A basket filled with carved wooden phalluses is raised to the roof of the house to fix them at the four cardinal corners.
 Groups of both men and women get hired by the owner of the house in raising the basket to the roof.

-While the men pull the basket up with a rope tied securely from the roof, women try to pull it down; during this process, ribald phallic songs are sung and with every pull the people watching the fun shout "laso".
+While the men pull the basket up with a rope tied securely from the roof, women try to pull it down; during this process, ribald phallic songs are sung and with every pull the people watching shout "laso".
 A mock exercise is enacted by the men as if they have failed to lift the basket and the basket is dropped to the ground.
 The intention is to get free alcoholic drinks from the owner of the house to "energize" the men.
 Following the drinking, the men finally rise the basket to the roof and fix the phalluses at the four corners of the roof at the eve ends.

 The phalluses are also tied with a dagger (redi) and painted in five different colours; the colours are said to be significators of five divine expressions: "White dagger representing peace, purity, and harmony, a red coloured dagger representing wealth and power is placed on the west, the yellow dagger representing prosperity is placed on the south, and on the north is placed the green dagger representing protection.
 The fifth dagger placed inside the house is usually blue in colour and symbolises wisdom."
 The popular belief in fixing these symbols is that it wards off evil spirits, and not as a fertility symbol.